 6) I contact you, tell you the hang weight and final cost, and you pay me the balance due in full by 10/26.
 (Not including processing cost.)

 7) I contact the processor and assign the animal to your name so you can deal with them directly to fill out cutting instructions by 10/29.

 8) The processor butchers following your instructions between 10/30 and 11/3.
 They call you to say your meat is ready for pickup.
 You go to processor, pay them their fee, and take meat home.

 DEPOSITS: The deposits are intended to at least cover the cost of processing if you do not follow through with the transaction.
 In this scenario, in which you fail to perform, the deposits are non-refundable.
-Please understand: it is awkward to have trouble collecting money for a steer that has already been killed.
+Please understand: it is awkward to fail to collect money for a steer that has already been killed.
 This leaves the farmer in a terrible bind.
 On the other hand, in this uncertain world, any number of things could happen which cause the deal to fall through that are not your fault.
 I could be the problem, or the processor could be.
 In a scenario like that, where you are not the problem, I would always give you back all deposited money.

 CUSTOMER SUPPORT: If you are uncertain about how to direct the cutting of the meat, I am glad to offer, free of charge, any help you want.
 I can talk through the process with you, and I am even willing to go visit the processor with you beforehand--anything I can do to make you comfortable.
 This is a huge transaction!
 Since everything happens so fast once the animal is killed, I think it could be good to figure out the cut sheets beforehand, maybe a couple weeks earlier, when there is no pressure.